QualiSystems/cloudshell-help/versioned_docs/version-2023.3/admin/supported-cloud-providers-in-cloudshell/cloud-provider-2g-shells-features-and-capabilities.md

             <td>
             - Official release
 :::note
-Works with cloud provider resource based on vCenter MWare shell 4.1.0 and above.
+Works with cloud provider resource based on vCenter VMWare shell 4.1.0 and above.
 :::
 - Based on python 3
 </td>